How do I know if I have hearing loss?

 How will a hearing aid help me?

 Hearing loss can be very frustrating.
-You may have difficulty joining-in on conversations with your friends, family, or colleagues and phone conversations can be particularly hard.
+You may have difficulty joining conversations with your friends, family, or colleagues.
 You may find that you are unable to keep up and are often asking people to repeat themselves, which can be very challenging, especially in social situations.
-It can be very upsetting for you, and tough for those around you to understand.
-By using a hearing aid, you will be able to enjoy conversations without strain, listen to television and music with clarity, and help you regain a more comfortable hearing experience.
+By using a hearing aid, you will be able to enjoy conversations without strain, listen to television and music with clarity, and have normal phone conversations.

-Are there different types of canal hearing aids to choose from?
+Are there different types of hearing aids to choose from?

-When buying a hearing aid, you have several options, you can get Fully Digital In-The-Canal (ITC) Hearing Aids, Fully Digital Receiver-In-Canal (RIC) Hearing Aids, and fully digital Receiver-In-The-Canal (RIC) Hearing Aids.
-ITCs are placed directly into the ear canal and are quite small in size which can render them virtually undetectable.
-RIC hearing aids sit behind the ear and have a small tube that inserts directly into the ear canal.
-This makes the hearing aids slightly more visible than an ITC aid.
+When buying a hearing aid (link), you have several options, you can get Fully Digital In-The-Canal (ITC) Hearing Aids, Fully Digital Receiver-In-Canal (RIC) Hearing Aids, and fully digital Receiver-In-The-Canal (RIC) Hearing Aids.
+ITCs are placed directly into the ear canal and are quite small in size, which can render them virtually undetectable.
+RICs sit behind the ear and have a small tube that inserts directly into the ear canal.
+This makes them slightly more visible than ITCs.

 What should I consider before buying hearing aids?

-The type of hearing aid recommended will vary from person-to-person, depending on the nature and extent your hearing loss as well as the size and shape of your outer ear.
-Your audiologist will make suggestions on which hearing aid best meets your personal needs, however, for many people aesthetics play a large part in the hearing aid selection process.
+Recommendations vary from person-to-person, depending on the nature and extent of your hearing loss as well as the size and shape of your outer ear.
+Your audiologist will make suggestions on which hearing aid best meets your personal needs, however, for many people aesthetics play a large part in selecting a hearing aid.
 Most wearers prefer a smaller, less visible option, such as the Receive-In-Canal (RIC or CIC) devices.
-Some hearing aids can be virtually invisible, whereas others tend to resemble your natural skin tone.

 How much do hearing aids cost?